Kds888/Neural-Network/README.md

 In this I am trying to predict the number using the images data and given labels of the data and I am defining 2 hidden layers in between and I am using matrixes for multiplication as they are faster.
 We have 10 output vectors basically that correspond to each didgit in the dataset that ranges from 0 to 9.
 And I have 10 hidden layers as well.

+    UNIVERSAL APPROXIMATION THEORM
+In this I am trying to approximate the neural network universal approximation theorm which states with suffiecient number of neurons in the hidden layer we can approximate any continious function.
+I am using the prebuild neuron here by using keras dense layer.
+This is created in seprate file.